 Assessment, Measurement, and Analysis

-One of the many challenges raised about D&I efforts is in how to measure success.
-Today we are seeing a greater range of metrics and measures to assess progress with respect to diversity targets and goals; however, connecting diversity and inclusion (D&I) change efforts to the bottom line continues to be a challenge for most organizations and change agents.
+One of the many challenges raised about culture change efforts is in how to measure success.
+Today we are seeing a greater range of metrics and measures to assess progress with respect to targets and goals within organizations; however, connecting differences, inclusion, and unleashing agency change efforts to the bottom line continues to be a challenge for most organizations and change agents.

 Most leaders today want an organization that is “alive and kicking” and “connected and collaborative.”
 Whether the measures that matter are significantly increasing production, quality, innovation or reducing errors or costs, these examples demonstrate that inclusion does make a difference in performance.